 Once you know the severity of your churn problem and the primary causes of this, it's time to get specific.

-Campaign Example B: Suppose you notice that high-risk subscribers are often linked to price complaints.
+Suppose you notice that high-risk subscribers are often linked to price complaints.
 Whereas low-risk subscribers are often linked to a poor customer experience.
 This should make it clear that prioritizing the price-sensitive group is a priority.
-Next, you can develop appropriate pricing strategies and re-engagement campaigns like a coupon campaign that offers attractive discounts.
+Next, you can develop engaging pricing strategies or coupon campaigns that offer attractive discounts.

 In the image below, you can see several examples of crucial segments recommended by the ChurnIQ dashboard.